Toward Ubiquitous and Flexible Coverage of UAV-IRS-Assisted NOMA Networks: Conclusion

 \section{Conclusion}

-This paper focuses on studying methods to effectively and significantly improve the coverage of users served by a BS with IRS-assisted NOMA transmission.
+This paper focuses on the study of how to effectively and significantly improve the coverage of users served by a BS with IRS-assisted NOMA transmission.
 The statistics of the 3D user association scheme for UAVs that considers LoS and NLoS channels has been analyzed.
-The results indicate how densely UAVs should be deployed and how the users shall be distributed to ensure an almost surely feasible UAV-IRS-assisted NOMA transmission for a given density of BSs.
+The results indicate how densely UAVs should be deployed and how the users should be distributed to ensure an almost surely feasible UAV-IRS-assisted NOMA transmission for a given density of BSs.
 Each BS is able to adopt NOMA to simultaneously serve a near user and a far user and to schedule a UAV to reflect signals to the far user.
 The maximum achievable coverage probabilities of the two users are also derived and analyzed.
 These results provide insights into optimal transmit power allocation between the two users as well as the optimal positioning of UAVs for NOMA transmission anywhere in the network.
-Our study also sheds light on the fact that UAV-IRS assisted communication brings BSs with more flexibility when paring with NOMA users in the cell.
+Our study also sheds light on the fact that UAV-IRS assisted communication brings BSs with more flexibility when pairing NOMA users in the cell of a BS.